Reception:

 Jerry Pinkney was one of America’s most admired children’s book illustrators.
 He won the Caldecott Medal and five Caldecott Honors, five Coretta Scott King Awards, the Coretta Scott King–Virginia Hamilton Award for Lifetime Achievement, the Laura Ingalls Wilder Award, the Society of Illustrators’ Original Art Show Lifetime Achievement Award, and many other prizes and honors.
 He illustrated over 100 books since 1964, including picture books, nonfiction titles and novels.
 His works addressed diverse themes and were usually done in watercolors.
 Jerry died on October 20, 2021 at the age of 81.

-One could not live and grow up around Jerry Pinkney’s studio without being inspired to perform creative acts and works.
+ts and works.
 Pipe cleaner stick figures, drawings, paintings, weavings, pottery, teaching, photography, silver designs, millinery designs, fashion styling, recorded singing, drumming, professional dancing, social working, art directing, ministering, and the illustrating and authoring of conscientious literature for children and adults.
 To date, Jerry’s zeal in using his God-given talents to create good things for the world has touched four generations.
 What a blessed legacy.

 Gloria Pinkney